MBS International Airport (MBS, KMBS), United States of America

-MBS International is now the fourth-busiest commercial airport in Michigan and is owned by Bay County and the cities of Midland and Saginaw (controlled by MBS International Airport Commission).
+MBS International is one of the busiest commercial airports in Michigan and is owned by Bay County and the cities of Midland and Saginaw (controlled by MBS International Airport Commission).
 The airport covers a site of 3,200 acres (13km²) and has two runways (5/23) 8,002ft × 150ft (2,439m × 46m) and (14/32) 6,400ft × 150ft (1,951m × 46m).

 MBS international airport passenger numbers

-Commission chairman, Dr Ken Distler, commented: "With a state-of-the-art airport terminal, we will be well-positioned for economic growth.
+Commission chairman Dr Ken Distler commented: “With a state-of-the-art airport terminal, we will be well-positioned for economic growth.

 "The new MBS will give us the efficiency, convenience and image we need for the market access and quality of life we want in mid-Michigan."